Sunflower Oil Vs. Olive Oil – Which Is Better?

 - Iron is an important component of hemoglobin, the oxygen carrier in your blood (18).

-- Potassium maintains which maintains muscle tone and heart health (19).
+- Potassium maintains muscle tone and heart health (19).

 - Sodium, which has functions similar to potassium

-- Calcium is which is good for bone and teeth (20).
+- Calcium is good for bone and teeth (20).

 Verdict: Olive Oil Is Better!

-From the above comparison, it is clear that olive oil is healthier than sunflower oil in terms of Vitamin K content, fatty acids, and minerals.
+From the above comparison, it is clear that olive oil benefits surpass those of sunflower oil in terms of Vitamin K content, fatty acids, and minerals.
 Olive oil does not interfere with the omega 6 fatty acid and omega 3 fatty acid balance, whereas sunflower oil may increase the ratio of these fatty acids.
 The polyunsaturated fats in sunflower oil can make it go rancid more easily than olive oil.
 Olive oil also has a fruity taste unlike sunflower oil, which is bland.

 What oil do you use for cooking?
 Have you tried olive oil?
 Share your views with us in the comments section below.

 The presence of higher amounts of vitamin K, fats, and minerals in olive oil makes it a clear winner over sunflower oil.
-Intake of these plant oil in moderation may help strengthen bones, prevent osteoporosis, and stop excess bleeding.
+Moderate intake of these plant oils that are low in saturated fats may help strengthen bones, prevent osteoporosis, and stop excess bleeding.
 The vitamin E in these oils may help prevent colon cancer and rheumatoid arthritis.
 However, the polyunsaturated fats in sunflower oil can make it go rancid easily (as compared to olive oil).
 But the two oils can improve the ratio of omega 3 to 6.
 Hence, choose the right cooking oil to reap the right benefits.

 Frequently Asked Questions